 External Cloud Storage

 All android devices will allow you to use cloud storage space.
 The amount of cloud storage space you can use is unlimited, and is the best way of increasing the storage space available on your device.

 This type of external storage can not be used for installing Apps and will not show when viewing your local storage.

 It is however very flexible and gives you access to the moved data from any location provided you have an Internet connection.

-See using Google drive cloud storage for more details.
+See using Using Google drive on ANdroid for more details.

 In Android Marshmallow (6.0) Android introduced a new feature called adoptable storage.